codedeman/code_lab/README.md

-The client must define how many component is drawn on screen,the component format is fixed

-Server will provide the component type for the client show which component from object's server
+The client must define how many component is drawn on screen,the component format is fixed Server will provide the component type for the client show which component from object's server

+## Customize basic attributes

+we can customize atrtributes for each element eg bold, padding/ margin, alighnment etc, we can hide the element if not needed The server will not provide an exact size
 # Customize the position of basic